AdamHenley1/SMS-Dev1/ReadMe.md

 ToDo:
 - Design class for people
 - Get people interacting with environment
+- Money system so people can trades goods for money
+- Tax system any trade 20% rounded up gets taxed to you so you can buy more trees and things

 ### World Plan
 ToDo:
 - Get storage working
 - Get world generation working
+- weather

 ## Misc